 The drive systems are put together on an individual basis.
 When receiving the delivery, immediately check whether the scope of delivery matches the accompanying documents.
-SIEMENS will not accept any claims for missing or incorrect items submitted at a later date.
+No claims relating to defects/items missing from the delivery will be accepted if these are submitted at a later date.

-- Report any apparent transport damage to the delivery agent immediately. - Immediately report any apparent defects/missing components to your local sales partner.
+- Report any apparent transport damage to the delivery agent immediately. - Immediately report any apparent defects/incomplete delivery to your local sales partner. - Put the operating instructions included in the scope of supply in a secure place.